Infiniti G Line: G35

 The AWD model of the G35 sedan is called the G35x.
 Although the automatic transmission for the G35x is manufactured by Aisin-Warner, the AWD technology uses Nissan's proprietary ATTESA E-TS AWD system.
 The system will make the car 100% rear wheel drive when driving at a steady speed.
 When the driver uses the throttle to accelerate from a stop or constant speed, the AWD system can send up to 50% of torque to the front wheels.
-When the car's speed becomes steady again, the drivetrain will return torque to the rear wheels.
+When the car's speed becomes steady again, the drivetrain returns the torque to the rear wheels.
 The AWD system will also transfer torque to the front wheels if the system detects loss of traction.
 This technology was first used in the 1989 Nissan Skyline GT-R, and has since been used in subsequent Skylines, and other vehicles in Japan and overseas, including the Nissan Bluebird, and Nissan Stagea.
 There are few differences between the 2003 & 2004 G35 coupes.
-Both '03 & '04 six-speed manual models had the option of Brembo brakes and the Performance Tire and Wheel Package.
+Both '03 & '04 six-speed manual models had the sport option which included Brembo brakes and the Performance Tire and Wheel Package.
 On the 2005 coupes, three new colors, 'Athens Blue', 'Lakeshore Slate', and 'Serengeti Sand', replaced 'Twilight Blue', 'Caribbean Blue', and 'Desert Platinum' respectively; also, the Willow Cloth interior option was removed, and Stone leather became available.

 The Infiniti G35 was successfully campaigned in drifting by Team Falken.
-In the United States, Calvin Wan's twin-turbo G35 won him numerous Formula DRIFT accolades during its 2004-2007 life cycle, while in Europe, Paul Cheshire competed at many events for Team Falken with his heavily modified 2JZ-GTE powered V35, notably at the Nürburgring Circuit in Germany.
+In the United States, Calvin Wan's twin-turbo G35 won him numerous Formula DRIFT accolades during its 2004–2007 life cycle, while in Europe, Paul Cheshire competed at many events for Team Falken with his heavily modified 2JZ-GTE powered V35, notably at the Nürburgring Circuit in Germany.